 ICPA (Aust) is a voluntary parent body dedicated to ensuring all geographically isolated students have equity of access to an equitable, consistent and high-quality education.
-This encompasses the education of children from early childhood through to tertiary.
+This encompasses the education of children from early child-hood through to tertiary.
 The member families of the Association reside and work in rural and remote Australia and all share a common goal of achieving access to an equitable education for their children and the provision of services required to achieve this, despite their geographic location.

 Improving the educational outcomes of rural and remote students requires a nationwide, collaborative approach to ensure national consistency, no matter where education is provided.
 The financial cost to families educating children in geographically isolated locations continues to rise, and the loss of many families from these areas can be attributed to the cost and difficulties of accessing equitable education.
+ICPA (Aust)'s 2023-24 Pre-Budget Submission sets out recommendations that will go some way towards addressing these inequities.